 Prevalence of Liver Complications

-People with hemochromatosis often face liver problems.
+Liver complications from hemochromatosis and how to manage them.
 Up to half of them might get liver damage without treatment.
 Many might get cirrhosis or liver cancer if not treated on time.

 The seriousness of liver issues varies.
 It depends on the amount of iron in the liver and other health conditions.
 Early diagnosis and treatment are crucial.